jankkosinski/trip-with-me/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run scss`

+Runs compiler for SCSS files.
+It converts main.scss into main.css which is later imported into application.
+Additionally, this script contains some special flags like: --watch --no-source-map --style compressed.
+Basically output file (main.css) is compressed styles file for whole application.

+### `npm run dev`

+This script is prepared by concurrently package and it provides development environment.
+It runs two commands `npm start` and `npm run scss`, so in that case it runs dev server with self-compiled servide for main.scss file.
+With this all changes in application will be automatically updated into webside.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\